Registration is now open for universities, colleges, specialist colleges and Students' Unions to enter teams in the BRIT Challenge.

 We saw that each university, college and student union has a wealth of energy and determination when fundraising for charities and their alumni, philanthropic networks and professional resources often compliment the great ideas, activities, enthusiasm and team-spirit of their student bodies.
 Our BRIT Challenges are designed to unite the goodwill of every UK university, college and student union and invite them to have a collectively powerful impact.

-Advice from universities and colleges has enabled us to design the BRIT 2021 Challenge and ensure it is flexible for every university, college and student union so they can make their unique contribution as successful as possible in supporting young adult mental health.
+Advice from universities and colleges has enabled us to design the BRIT Challenge and ensure it is flexible for every university, college and student union so they can make their unique contribution as successful as possible in supporting young adult mental health.
+We are thrilled that over the past two years, almost 180 university and college teams have taken part in our annual BRIT Challenge.

 A whole university or college approach to mental health has been the most successful way to increase participation and raise funds.

-The BRIT 2021 Challenge will finish on the 1st July 2021 (we have extended the challenge due to COVID-19 restrictions and at the request of UK universities and colleges).
-This gives every university, college and student union time to register, promote their event, set their fundraising target and decide how their team(s) will complete their 2,021 miles.
+The next BRIT Challenge will take place between 1st February 2022 and 3rd March 2022.
+Registration will open in November 2021 to give every university, college, specialist college and Students' Union time to register teams, promote their event, set their fundraising target and decide how their team(s) will complete their distance target.

 TIPS FOR TAKING ON THE CHALLENGE